-Saturday 11 June 2022
+Saturday, 11 June 2022

 Six Ways to Encourage an Ageing Parent to Get Help

-There are many fights to be had with an ageing parent, because while some of them could probably see the benefit of a while of wireless nurse call systems in the house, they may not see the benefit of a security gate, or a stair lift, or widened doors, or bannisters and rails to get around.
+There are many challenges with an ageing parent, because while some of them could probably see the benefit of a while of wireless nurse call systems in the house, they may not see the benefit of a security gate, or a stair lift, or widened doors, or bannisters and rails to get around.
 It’s very difficult to encourage somebody who is fiercely independent to lean on something else.
 It can also be very difficult to convince and ageing parents that they need the help of their child – you.
 Below, we’ve got six ways that you could encourage your ageing parents to get some extra help, even if that help doesn’t necessarily come from you.

 Image source: Pexels